 Weekend brunching is almost a religion for the Bondi set.
 For some, it’s a chance to throw on their designer best, fashion a top-not and wander to a local hot spot to debrief with friends.
 For others, it’s a great recovery destination after their morning workout.
 Either way, one thing we all have in common in the Bondi bubble; we are huge food and coffee aficionados.
+I hope this snapshot of our favourites helps you find the Bondi cafe that suits your breakfast and brunch tastes best.

 The Shop and Wine Bar | 78 Curlewis St, Bondi